-The FAFSA requests the prior year's income information and does not give the student the opportunity to explain a circumstance that could affect his or her ability to pay for college.
+The FAFSA requests income information from two year's prior and does not give the student the opportunity to explain a circumstance that could affect his or her ability to pay for college.
 Therefore, under federal law, financial aid administrators have been given the authority through "Professional Judgment" to take some circumstances into account and make changes to a student's official Expected Family Contribution (EFC).

 If your EFC is $0, you may have already been awarded the maximum available aid.
 Please contact the financial aid office to discuss if a Professional Judgment would still benefit you.

 Special circumstances can refer to any financial situation that is not addressed in the application process.

 The following list includes common special circumstances in which professional judgment may apply: